ARMLab People

 Jinho So is a Ph.D. student in the ARMLAB in Mechanical Engineering.
 He is interested in tactile sensing, dexterous manipulation, and utilizing robots in industrial areas for both safety and efficiency.
 He worked at Samsung Electronics on adapting robots for the automation of hazardous tasks.

-Max Burns is a PhD student in the ARMLab, studying Mechanical Engineering at Stanford.
+Max Burns is a Ph.D. student in Mechanical Engineering and a recipient of the NSF and Stanford Graduate Research Fellowships.
 He is interested in developing intelligent lower limb exoskeletons to improve the mobility of people suffering from balance or gait impairments.
 Max’s previous research with the MIT Newman Laboratory used an instrumented walking cane to estimate postural sway velocity in older adults.

-Shalika Neelaveni is a Mechanical Engineering PhD student in the ARMLab.
+Shalika Neelaveni is a Mechanical Engineering PhD student in the ARMLab and the recipient of the Stanford Graduate Fellowship.
 She is interested in exploring smart materials for applications in power, sensing, and actuation to improve robot dexterity.
 Her previous research included developing a soft tactile sensor for soft robotic grippers as an undergraduate researcher at the University of Pennsylvania, under Professor Kevin Turner.
 Outside of the lab, she loves to aimlessly walk around new cities, lift at the gym, and wear her Crocs.

 Master's Students